Date of Award:

 Mechanical and Aerospace Engineering

 Ye, Zheng, "Enhance Variational Asymptotic Method for Unit Cell Homogenization (VAMUCH) for Real Engineering Structures and Materials" (2013).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 1732.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .